sst/guide/_chapters/unexpected-errors-in-lambda-functions.md

 ### Debugging Out of Memory Errors

 By default, a Lambda function has 1024MB of memory.
-You can assing any amount of memory between 128MB and 3008MB in 64MB increments.
+You can assign any amount of memory between 128MB and 3008MB in 64MB increments.
 So in our code, let's try and allocate more memory till it runs out of memory.

 {%change%} Replace your `get.js` with: